cisco-open/ansible-collection-sdwan-deployment/README.md

 If vManage is not starting NMS service:

 - check if your disk /opt/data is more than 20% free.
 Otherwise that case shutdown application as well
-- remember to use at least `c5.9xlarge` instance type for vManage in AWS
+- remember to make sure the sdwan manager and other sdwan virtual machines are right sized for your deployment needs - cisco's server recommendations are available here: [server-requirements](https://www.cisco.com/c/en/us/td/docs/routers/sdwan/release/notes/compatibility-and-server-recommendations/server-requirements.html)

 ---